-Roasted Cod on Spinach with Feta, Lemon and Dill – quick, easy, delicious and beautiful on the plate.
+Oven Baked (or Roasted) Cod with Feta, Lemon and Dill on Spinach is quick and easy to prepare, delicious and beautiful on the plate.
 What more could you ask for?
 Well, it’s healthy, too!

 I love this dish because it’s naturally healthy and full of fresh flavors.
 It also only takes around 10 minutes to prepare, then 10 minutes to cook, so you can have dinner on the table in 20 minutes or less.
 Yay!
 Great for those super busy weekdays.
 Fresh cod fillets are topped with lemon zest, chopped dill and crumbled feta cheese and then roasted.
 They are served atop a bed of sautéed garlic-y spinach that is spiked with breadcrumbs and red pepper flakes – to add a bit of crunch and spice.
 The breadcrumbs also absorb some of the moisture in the spinach, so it doesn’t come out watery.

 Lemon and dill are excellent complements to almost any fish, and they pair well with both the spinach and cod in this dish.
 If you aren’t a garlic eater, you can substitute shallots.
 Serve with brown rice and/or quinoa.